 Collectibles and Your Portfolio

-Sometimes these pieces appreciate and can become quite valuable, but treating collectibles as investments can be very risky.
+Sometimes such collections appreciate and can become quite valuable, but treating collectibles as investments can be very risky.
 Here are some financial planning points to keep in mind if you’ve accumulated collectibles of your own or are beginning to build a collection.

 1. How Does the Collectible Fit into Your Financial Picture?